ninjaaron/pyfil/README.rst

 may be used.
 Values may still be printed explicitly.

 --quite suppresses automatic printing, but eval is still used.

+The --post option is immune from --quiet and --exec.
+It will always be evaluated with ``eval()``, and it will always try to print

 using multiple expression arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~